manwar/theweeklychallenge/content/blog/extraction-in-perl.md

 Finally checked the documentation of the `CPAN` module [**Image::OCR::Tesseract**](https://metacpan.org/dist/Image-OCR-Tesseract) and noticed it comes with a cute little program `ocr`.

-Now you can't beat this, can you?:
+Now you can't beat this, can you?

 <br>